 On this page, you will find some typical configurations.
 On occasion we will link to a third-party product.
 This isn’t necessarily a brand recommendation, it’s more of an example of what you can connect,

 Synclavier Go! has a built in keyboard that’s useful to test sounds, but has its limitations in performance.
-This is more obvious with the smaller built-in keyboard of the Synclavier Pocket!.
+This is more obvious with the smaller built-in keyboard of an iPhone.
 Therefore, we recommend using a MIDI keyboard with these products, if budget allows.

-If you want to keep with the portability of an iPad-centric music production studio, you could use a bluetooth keyboard.
+If you want to keep with the portability of an iOS-centric music production studio, you could use a bluetooth keyboard.
 Less wires = less hassle.

 Other options are MIDI keyboards with a USB interface, or older MIDI keyboards with a 5-pin MIDI out connection.
-For the latter, your best bet is to acquire a USB Audio interface with a old-style MIDI connectors, such as the Roland Rubix 22.
+For the latter, your best bet is to acquire a USB Audio interface with an old-style MIDI connectors, such as the Roland Rubix 22 or Zoom U44.

 You can buy camera adapters with or without a power input.
 Since iPads and iPhones only have one input jack, if you use it for a camera adapter, you won’t be able to keep your iOS device charged.
 This is especially important if you’re connecting devices such as a MIDI keyboard, since that will draw its power from the iOS device.
 Therefore, we recommend getting the camera adapter with the power input.
 You don’t always have to plug power into it, but it’s nice to have that option.

-Now you can connect class-compliant USB devices, such as MIDI keyboards into Go! or Pocket!
-When you connect a MIDI keyboard, it should be recognised immediately by Go!/Pocket!
+Now you can connect class-compliant USB devices, such as MIDI keyboards into Go!
+When you connect a MIDI keyboard, it should be recognised immediately by Go!
 You should be able to play a note and hear it.
-On Pocket! the virtual keyboard will slide out when you do this to make room for a row of Partial buttons.
-On Go! the virtual keyboard remains, and if you play a note in its range, it will animate as if you pressed that key.
+If you play a note in its range, the virtual keyboard will animate as if you pressed that key.
 You can check the status of MIDI i/o at any time by pressing the connections menu button on the top bar of the app (it’s the button with two arrows going left and right).
-If your keyboard supports it, Go! and Pocket! both respond to velocity, pressure, pitch bend, mod wheel, in addition to note pressed, and some CC inputs (currently pedal and expression).
+If your keyboard supports it, Go! responds to velocity, pressure, pitch bend, mod wheel, in addition to note pressed, and some CC inputs (currently pedal and expression).